deepakmalikk/Deepakmalikk/README.md

 **I am a Developer, Programmer, and a Learner**

-- 🔭 I’m Currently Upskilling in AI Technologies
+- 🔭 I’m currently upskilling in AI Technologies
 - 👯 I’m looking to collaborate on interesting development projects
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: he/him